28 July 2009

 My brothers and sisters had a different opinion - and it seemed to be that the older the sibling the less he or she liked it.
 We little kids got the message early that Benton County was beneath us, that there had been other places that had been better, that it was a back water, a hicksville with bad schools, no culture, no doctor and no dentist.
 (There was a dentist, but my ma had a fight with him because he wouldn't provide dental care to the migrant farm workers in town, and so we drove to Kentland in the next county, 14 miles away.)

-I can see why Dad picked Benton County - and it was just Dad, as with nine kids he and mom couldn't both go swanning off to house-hunt so he bought it and Mom+9 came later, sight unseen - but it wasn't inevitable.
-Dad worked in West Lafayette, a considerably larger city, next to Purdue University and Lafayette, a bigger city still, in the next county over.
-Dad's plant was 26 miles southeast down US 52, a four lane highway, which in good weather meant he was about 30 minutes door to door from work.
 But with nine kids Benton County made more sense economically - for one thing, there were lots of jobs for teenagers in the fields and the canning company across the road, and there was a free Catholic Elementary school, Sacred Heart.
 Yup, free.
 Well, it was $30 a year for books, but that was it - no tuition fees.
 Since my parents were adamant that all ten of us go to Catholic school, no tuition fees saved them, literally, thousands of dollars.
 Housing costs in Fowler were lower than just about anywhere else (even today, a four bedroom house can go for $50K), and everything else was pretty cheap, too.
-We had a gas tank out back so we were able to get gas in bulk - and the Co-op fuel delivery man went to Sacred Heart and would let things slide when needed.
+We had a gas tank out back so we were able to get gas in bulk, and the Co-Op fuel delivery man went to our church, so he'd let things slide when we needed.
 Which was good, because it was needed not infrequently.
 We heated our house with fuel oil, and that we got in bulk too.
 From the Co-op.

 In Benton County, there wasn't much to do, especially for teenagers.

 In the summer, there was the Fowler Park pool, at which we could get a "family pass" which gave us unlimited use of the pool all summer long for a flat fee.
-(It looks like they've removed the high dive, which is too bad.)
+(They've removed the high dive, which is too bad.)

 There was a movie theater, open intermittently during my 13 years in Benton County.
-It had a great Art Deco facade which, I'll come clean, I appreciated not at all as a youth.
-(They are fixing it up and showing first run movies there these days, for $5 - Harry Potter is there now.
+It had a great Art Deco facade which, I'll admit, I appreciated not at all as a kid.
+(They've fixed it up and are showing first run movies there these days.
 There are a ton of pictures here and a website on the history and restoration efforts of the Fowler by the Prairie Restoration Guild here.)
-I was thrilled when the Fowler was open; I saw Urban Cowboy there (and was confused as to why I wanted the camera to linger a little more on John Travolta and a little less on Debra Winger); I saw one of the Herbie movies there; and in a revival I saw The Gnomemobile there.
-But to be fair, one movie theater does not an entertainment district make.
-My older siblings must have been bored stupid, and likely were broke much of the time without the means to get to more exciting places.
-I was young, and entertained by playing in our driveway.

 Dad was right.
 I was lucky.